 EGC450 Digital Systems Design (3)

 State minimization, state assignment, and design of synchronous sequential circuits.
 VHDL coding of combinational and sequential circuits.
 Analysis and design of asynchronous sequential circuits.
 Programmable logic devices.
 Digital system design examples.
 Arithmetic circuits and memory.
-Additional topics such as, design of CMOS circuits, power reduction, testing, etc. Pre-requisite: EGC230
+Additional topics such as, design of CMOS circuits, power reduction, testing etc.

 EGC494 Co-op/fieldwork (3)

 Participation in a design and engineering project for a complete summer or part time during the semester, under the supervision of an engineer in industry.
 Student must get all details from the department first.
 After completion of co-op, each and every student must give an oral presentation of his/her gained experience and submit a formal report.
 Details can be found in department co-op brochure.

 The students will study the major components of an operating system and compare different operating systems being used in desktop computers with the ones used in an embedded environment.
 Students will study the Linux operating system specifically, including its interface with hardware devices.
 Students will examine the embedded operating system both on a virtual machine and on the hardware device itself.
 Students will become familiar with the shell and perform shell programming.
 Students will study the application/kernel interface in the embedded environment as well as the kernel design overview and the system-level computer architecture.
 Pre-requisite: CPS310

 This program is to facilitate a fast-track Master of Science degree in electrical engineering.
 The program is open to SUNY New Paltz students who are currently enrolled in their last semester of the junior standing, pursuing a Bachelor of Science in electrical or computer engineering.